lmoresi/lmoresi.github.io/_posts/2015-09-09-Gitbucket-v-Bithub.md

 Maybe three things.
 CogentOA also adopted github as a platform for reviewable code.
 So I started using github more and I also found some of my academic collaborators writing papers with `latex` + `git`.
 Peer pressure, perhaps, or great minds thinking alike.
 It crossed my mind that github is going to house all the world's code and a lot of the research algorithms before too long and apparently, there too I am not original

-"... scholars still mourn its destruction ...
+"...
 The odds of Github meeting a fate similar to that of the Library of Alexandria are slim."
 {: .fancyquote}

 [The Problem With Putting All the World’s Code in GitHub](http://www.wired.com/2015/06/problem-putting-worlds-code-github) — though the author of that article doesn't seem to get the git model of distributing out the repository.